A Very Very Very Dark Matter

 I can’t quite decide whether the exploitative, racist, and ableist tones in the play are meant to raise awareness through shock value, or are simply used as shock factors to make the audience uncomfortable and are thus exploitative themselves.
 I thought the story itself worked very well despite a few odd storylines thrown in (the time travel previously mentioned, as well as the blood drenched men) that feel like they need more work or need to be dropped entirely as they don’t cohesively fit into the main story following Hans Christian Andersen in this alternate reality in which he does not write his own stories.
 The whole insertion of the Congo massacres just feels flimsy and disjointed, though it does lead to supreme levels of discomfort in the audience.

 As I personally like dark and macabre media and was looking for something suitably creepy and somewhat oddball, I actually thought this was a play with great potential.
 I can see why it splits opinions so severely and do believe it could use some more work to tighten up the story and drop the parts that seem so exploitatively out of place.
-I felt very uncomfortable and creeped out after watching A Very Very Very Dark Matter, and for that I am giving it five out of six rainbow sloths.
+I felt very uncomfortable and creeped out after watching A Very Very Very Dark Matter, which is a great result for a play that aims to do exactly that.